TITLE 16 OCCUPATIONAL AND PROFESSIONAL LICENSING

 (c) naloxone for opioid overdose.

-(9) Consultant pharmacist shall include in the procedures manual the name of individual(s) responsible for the assistance with the medication.
+(9) Consultant pharmacist shall include in the procedures manual the name of individual(s) responsible for the assistance with medications.

 (10) It shall be the responsibility of the pharmacist to give proper training/instruction to the person(s) at the facility who have day-to-day responsibility for receipt and administration of medications to resident when adverse reactions, special diet, or any other information relative to the administration of a drug is needed by the staff.